As the Greek philosopher Heraclitus identified more than two thousand years ago, the only thing that is constant is change.

 - The far future – can I retire at age 58, pay for later-life care, or leave a legacy to my grandchildren?

-We’ll then put together a financial plan that helps you get there, considering any barriers that might stop you achieving your plans.
+We’ll then put together a financial plan that helps you get there, considering any barriers that might stop you from achieving your plans.
 We’ll then work closely with you to set up the actions you need to take to achieve your goals.

 Reviews are then crucial to ensure you remain on track (more about this in a moment).
 And our regular “life goals versus action” reviews help make sure that your actions are aligned with your goals.